Class MergedMessageStream<M extends Message>

 Description copied from interface: MessageStream

-Registers the callback to invoke when entries are available for reading or when the stream completes (either normally or with an error).
-An invocation of the callback does not in any way guarantee that entries are indeed available, or that the stream has indeed been completed.
+Note that an invocation of the callback does not in any way guarantee that entries are indeed available, or that the stream has indeed been completed.
 Implementations may choose to suppress repeated invocations of the callback if no entries have been read in the meantime.

 Any previously registered callback is replaced with the given callback.